 - To coat the cookies: place approximately 1 + 1/2 cups of icing sugar in a medium-sized bowl.
 Cut the frozen cookie dough into 1” squares.
 Toss the cut squares (a few at a time) into the powdered sugar and stir to coat well with the icing sugar.
 Place the coated cookies on a parchment-lined baking sheet, spaced 2 inches apart.

 - Bake at 320°F (180°C) until pale golden.
-Bake for 6 minutes, spin trays and bake 2 to 3 minutes longer until pale golden.
+Bake for 6 minutes, spin trays and bake 3 to 5 minutes longer, or until pale golden.
 Let the cookies cool on the baking trays.
 Store the cookies at room temperature for up to two weeks in an airtight container.
 CHEF TIP: Meringue cookies are often baked at a lower temperature than typical cookies and reach a pale golden colour more quickly.
 Every oven is different.
 Some have more powerful fans, which shorten the baking process.
 Use the time range as a guideline.
-Your oven may take a little longer to bake.
+Your oven may take a little longer to bake these cookies.

 WHAT ELSE CAN I DO WITH THIS RECIPE?